ECLK/Nomination/README.md

 * Eligibility Criteria: https://docs.google.com/document/d/1C6GorLj7UdRYOJOc8ERexpSWXRWTsrq-tLg6Uzrx4Mw/edit?usp=sharing

 ## Technologies
+A system built using both API-based and web-based architecture using Node.js and React.js would typically work as follows:

+    The API-based part of the system would be built using Node.js, which is a server-side JavaScript runtime environment that is well-suited for building scalable and high-performance APIs.
+The API would expose a set of endpoints for accessing the data and functionality of the system.

+    The web-based part of the system would be built using React.js, which is a JavaScript library for building user interfaces.
+React would be used to build the front-end of the system, which would interact with the API to retrieve data and perform actions.

+    The React front-end would make HTTP requests to the Node.js API to fetch data and perform operations, such as retrieving information from a database or updating data in real-time.
+The API would respond to these requests by processing the data and returning the results to the React front-end.

+    The React front-end would then render the data and present it to the user in a visually appealing and interactive way.
+Users would be able to perform actions, such as creating new data, updating existing data, or deleting data, which would be sent back to the API to be processed and stored.

+In this way, the system would leverage the strengths of both Node.js and React.js to provide a fast and scalable API-based architecture for handling data and functionality, and a dynamic and user-friendly web-based interface for presenting and interacting with the data.

 Project is created with:
 * Node.js version: 12.10.0
 * Mysql version: 5.7
 * WSO2 Identity Server
 * WSO2 API Manager 2.0.0

+The system is also integrated with other services in the election commission.
+Such as voter registration system to get the necessary data.

 ## initial project structure
 ```